veksh/cloudresume/README.md

 ## Notes on operation

-It is recommended to manually run `terraform apply` for the first time to create the infrastructure: there is no real dependency between Ansible and Terraform runs, and Ansible may fail to upload files if bucket has not yet been created (although this is usually not the case, it is better to avoid the race).
+It is recommended to manually run `terraform apply` for the first time to create the infrastructure: there is no real dependency between Ansible and Terraform runs, and Ansible may fail to upload files if bucket has not yet been created (it is better to avoid the race, although usually Terraform finishes faster).